w3c/wcag3/guidelines/terms/interactive-element.md

   - interactive elements
 ---

-A part of the interface that responds to user input and can have a distinct programmatically determinable name.
+part of the interface that responds to user input and can have a distinct programmatically determinable name

 :::example
 Buttons, controls, input fields.